IMAC-Webmaster/flightline-app/doc/rPi-Configuration.md

     passwd: password updated successfully
     pi@raspberrypi:~ $

+Note: Changing the password with the passwd command, you wont see the passwords as you type them.
 ##Create local admin user

 In this case I used username 'danny' and user description (full name) 'Dan Carroll'